Wisdom Tooth Removal in Miami with Gentle Guidance

 Wisdom tooth removal in Miami may be needed when the back molars cause pain, swelling, pressure, infection, or trouble cleaning the area.

+Wisdom teeth can create problems when there is not enough room for them to grow properly.
 They may press against nearby teeth, become trapped under the gums, accumulate bacteria, or cause discomfort at the back of the mouth.

 We speak English and Spanish, so patients can ask questions comfortably about wisdom tooth pain, extractions, X-rays, recovery, insurance, financing, and appointments.